unikraft/summer-of-code-2021/content/en/docs/sessions/02-behind-scenes/index.md

 `kraft.yaml` is used by kraft to configure, build and run the application.

 `launch.sh` is a wrapper script around `qemu-system-x86_64` used to manually run the application.
-Similary, `qemu-guest` is a wrapper script [used internally by `kraft`](https://github.com/unikraft/kraft/blob/staging/scripts/qemu-guest).
+Similarly, `qemu-guest` is a wrapper script [used internally by `kraft`](https://github.com/unikraft/kraft/blob/staging/scripts/qemu-guest).
 We'll use it as well to run the application.

 **If, at any point of this tutorial, something doesn't work, or you want a quick check, see the reference solution in `sol/06-adding-filesystems/` folder in the session directory.**